phillycommunitywireless/docs/docs/Device-Configuration/point-to-point.md

 * Install the AP.
 * Install the station pointing at the AP.
 * If necessary, further align the devices - the LEDs will change color based off of alignment (blue = aligned, red/green = misaligned).
+* **If you need to reset the UBBs, ensure you reset BOTH the access point and station.
+Reset the station first.
+If you do not do this, re-adoption will fail!**